 10% of ears with grommets discharge.
 This is usually curable with a short course of ear drops but rarely the grommet may have to be removed

-A permanent hole may remain in the ear drum after the grommet falls out (6-9 months after insertion).
+in 1-2%, a permanent hole may remain in the ear drum after the grommet falls out (6-9 months after insertion).

 A chalky deposit is sometimes found in the ear drum after the grommet has come out.
 It is of no relevance usually.